 Eco Brooklyn has invested a lot of time researching the best vertical wall and living wall installations for the New York environment.
-We hope to become active living wall installers for the NY area.
-New York of all cities, currently devoid of living walls and yet famous for building up with concrete, needs a good living wall installer.
+We have become active living wall installers for the NY area.
+New York of all cities, currently devoid of living walls and yet famous for building up with concrete, needs good living wall installers.

 The Garden Up book is a step in the right direction.
 A handbook for DYI homeowners, the book discusses the many styles and techniques of turning your garden vertical.
 It may simply be a narrow part of the garden where the only space is upwards.

 They suggest design styles for layering plants so that you can maximize your ground space.
 They list good plants and trees that are tall and slender.

 They also cover the different kinds of living walls – non-soil systems, soil systems, pocketed structures, modular planting, irrigated, non-irrigated etc.